UTT-Connole/class-api-IT4200-2024-fall/README.md

 * **test**: Adding missing or correcting existing tests
 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

-If no commit message contains any information, then **default_bump** (currently set to minor) will be used.
-For major changes, using the exact given format including the line spacing is required.
-All others do not require any extra lines.

 ## How to install pip requirements